EPA: 'Forever chemicals' pose risk even at very low levels

 In a related development, the EPA said that for the first time it is issuing final health advisories for two chemicals that are considered replacements for PFOA and PFOS.
 One group is known as GenX chemicals, while the other is known as PFBS.
 Health advisories for GenX chemicals were set at 10 parts per trillion, while PFBS was set at 2,000 parts per trillion.

-The agency said the new advisories provide technical information that federal, state and local agencies can use to inform actions to address PFAS in drinking water, including water quality monitoring, use of filters and other technologies that reduce PFAS and strategies to reduce exposure to the substances.
+The agency said the advisories provide technical information that federal, state and local agencies can use to address PFAS in drinking water, including water quality monitoring, use of filters and other technologies that reduce PFAS, and strategies to reduce exposure to the substances.

 Environmental and public health groups hailed the announcement as a good first step.
 Advocates have long urged action on PFAS after thousands of communities detected PFAS chemicals in their water.
-PFAS chemicals have been confirmed at nearly 400 military installations and at least 200 million Americans are drinking water contaminated with PFAS, according to the Environmental Working Group, a research and advocacy organization.
+PFAS chemicals have been confirmed at nearly 400 military installations and at least 200 million people in the United States are drinking water contaminated with PFAS, according to the Environmental Working Group, a research and advocacy organization.

-“The science is clear: These chemicals are shockingly toxic at extremely low doses,'' added Erik Olson, senior strategic director for health and food at the Natural Resources Defense Council.
+Erik Olson, senior strategic director for health and food at the Natural Resources Defense Council, said “the science is clear: These chemicals are shockingly toxic at extremely low doses.”
 He called on the EPA to regulate all PFAS chemicals “with enforceable standards as a single class of chemicals."

-Melanie Benesh, legislative attorney for the Environmental Working Group, said the EPA's announcement “should set off alarm bells for consumers and regulators" alike.
-She urged the EPA to “move much faster to dramatically reduce exposures to these toxic chemicals.”
+Melanie Benesh, legislative attorney for the Environmental Working Group, said EPA's announcement “should set off alarm bells for consumers and regulators" alike.

-The American Chemistry Council, which represents major chemical companies, said in a statement that while it supports development of drinking water standards for PFAS based on the best available science, the EPA's announcement “reflects a failure of the agency to follow its accepted practice for ensuring the scientific integrity of its process."
+The American Chemistry Council, which represents major chemical companies, said EPA's announcement “reflects a failure of the agency to follow its accepted practice for ensuring the scientific integrity of its process."

-The Chemours Co., a DuPont spinoff that uses so-called GenX chemicals to produce high-performance fluoropolymers used in semiconductors, mobile phones, hospital ventilators and other products, called the EPA's announcement “fundamentally flawed.''

-EPA “disregarded relevant data and issued a health advisory contrary to the agency’s own standards and this administration’s commitment to scientific integrity,'' Chemours said in a statement.
+The Chemours Co., a DuPont spinoff that uses GenX chemicals to produce fluoropolymers used in semiconductors, mobile phones, hospital ventilators and other products, called the EPA's announcement “fundamentally flawed.'
+It said the agency “disregarded relevant data and issued a health advisory contrary to the agency’s own standards and this administration’s commitment to scientific integrity.”

-The company is “already using state-of-the-art technologies at our sites to abate emissions and remediate historical releases'' Chemours said, adding that officials are evaluating next steps, “including potential legal action, to address the EPA’s scientifically unsound action.''
+The company said it is evaluating next steps, “including potential legal action, to address the EPA’s scientifically unsound action.''

 Legislation passed by the House would set a national drinking water standard for PFAS and direct the EPA to develop discharge limits for a range of industries suspected of releasing PFAS into the water.
 The bill has stalled in the Senate.